alanchrissantony/Netflix-Sample-Project/README.md

 ## Features

-The application streams a wide variety of award-winning TV shows, movies, anime and documentaries.
+The app provides trailers for a wide range of award-winning TV series, movies, animation, and documentaries.

 Users can do the following: